thegrew/windowsgke/README.md

 # windowsgke
 Windows GKE is a powershell module I created to enable the faster deployment of Windows GKE clusters.
-Currently the module contains two functions which are:
+Currently the module contains three functions which are:
 - new-windowsgkecluster
 - new-windowsgkenodepool
+- remove-windowsgkenodepool

 As you would expect the module is dependant on the underlying googlecloud and googlecloudbeta modules that Google supply.
 This code also assumes that you have already configured the gcloud config using the instructions [here](https://cloud.google.com/sdk/gcloud/reference/config/set).